KorAP/Kalamar-Plugin-ExternalResources/README.md

-# Kalamar-Plugin-Resources
+# Kalamar-Plugin-ExternalResources

 ## Description

-Kalamar-Plugin-ExternalResources is a web service that integrates in the plugin framework of [Kalamar](https://github.com/KorAP/Kalamar), to allow linking texts by their text sigle to external data providers, mainly for full text access.
+`Kalamar-Plugin-ExternalResources` is a web service that integrates in the plugin framework of [Kalamar](https://github.com/KorAP/Kalamar), to allow linking texts by their text sigle to external data providers, mainly for full text access.

-Kalamar-Plugin-ExternalResources is meant to be a basic plugin and should demonstrate and evaluate the plugin capabilities of Kalamar.
+`Kalamar-Plugin-ExternalResources` is meant to be a basic plugin and should demonstrate and evaluate the plugin capabilities of Kalamar.

 ## Prerequisites